mvanthoor/rustic-book/src/search/ordering/how.md

 Move ordering is a very important part of a chess engine, as described in the previous chapter.
-There are several techniques involved, but if you get right down the basics, what happens is actually quite easy to understand.
+There are several techniques involved, but if you get right down the basics, what happens is quite easy to understand.
 Let's take the alpha-beta function, which performs the core part of the search in a chess engine.
 To keep this simple, all parts not related to move ordering have been removed.